nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Rochelle**: In climbing for me, it’s always challenging.
 There’s always something new to try, there’s always something to do, something to beat.
 You always have to go beyond what you can do.
 It’s never ending, it’s always challenging.

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
 **Rochelle**: Siguro lead outdoors, because I’m afraid of heights.
-For me, it takes time and practice to overcome the fear of falling, doon ako natatakot eh.
+For me, it takes time and practice to overcome the fear of falling- doon ako natatakot eh.
 Sa outdoor, siguro pinupush ko lang yung sarili ko to finish the route, to try it and not to be scared, kahit na takot na takot ako.
-Ayun minsan, umiiyak ako.
-You just have to take the risk of falling and falling and falling hanggang masanay ka and ma-psyche mo sarili mo na it’s okay to fall.
+You just have to take the risk of falling and falling and falling hanggang masanay ka and ma-psych mo sarili mo na it’s okay to fall.

 **Send**: What's your favorite kind of hold and why?
 **Rochelle**: Jugs.